 Dr. Loy has over 36 years of academic and professional experience in computer science, software development, embedded systems, networking, enterprise software systems, digital audio signal processing, and music technology.
-His doctorate is from Stanford, 1980, where he studied under John Chowning at the Center for Computer Research in Music and Acoustics.
+His doctorate is from Stanford, 1980, where he studied under John Chowning at the Stanford Artificial Intelligence Laboratory (SAIL) and the Center for Computer Research in Music and Acoustics (CCRMA).

-> He has published widely in various juried journals, and has authored three books with the MIT Press, including Musimathcs, a two-volume introduction and reference to the mathematics of music.
+He has published widely in various juried journals, and has authored three books with the MIT Press, including Musimathcs, a two-volume introduction and reference to the mathematics of music.

 He taught graduate and undergraduate courses in computer science and digital audio at UCSD for a decade, and cofounded the Computer Audio Research Laboratory there.